Interested in this course? Book now for Open Day to find about more

 At the practical level, you’ll learn how to describe language in terms of linguistic structure, sound systems and communication theory.
 You will analyse what people say and the way they say it, in conversation, politics, media and advertising.
 If you want to learn about language, human beings and the way they interact, this degree is perfect for you!

-Placements to give you confidence in the work environment – for example, with schools, businesses, refugees or care homes.
+Placement opportunities to give you confidence in the work environment

 How do people persuade and influence others using language?